localgoods/heythanks/README.md

 ## About

-HeyThanks is the Shopify app the enables in-cart tipping for fulfillment workers.
-Built with Node (server), React (admin) and Vue (widget extension).
+HeyThanks is the Shopify app the enables in-store tipping for fulfillment workers.
+Built with Node (server), React (admin) and Vue (cart and order widgets).
 Served up by Heroku with a Postgres database.

 ## 💻 Development